 Bay House School and Sixth Form is committed to securing improvement through developing and embedding an inclusive culture within which all learners, including those with special educational needs and disabilities (SEND), can be valued equally, treated with respect and provided with the opportunities and experiences to ensure they thrive and are successful.

-The Code of Practice (2014) considers a young person to have SEND if they have a learning difficulty or disability which calls for special education provision to be made.
-This may be due to the pupil showing a significantly greater difficulty in learning than the majority of others the same age, or having a disability which prevents or hinders him or her from making use of the facilities that are generally provided for others of the same age.
+The Code of Practice (2014) considers a young person to have SEND if they have a learning difficulty or disability which calls for a special education provision to be made.
+This may be due to the student showing a significantly greater difficulty in learning than the majority of others the same age, or having a disability which prevents or hinders them from making use of the facilities that are generally provided for others of the same age.

 - Working with the student’s previous school

 - Concerns raised by learners, teachers, parents and or carers

 - Whole school screening assessments for reading and well being

 - Specialist assessments to identify specific areas of weakness

 - Liaison with external agencies, e.g. Health and Educational Psychology.

 We use a wide range of tools, which form our Diagnostic Hub, to determine specific barriers to learning, including academic, emotional well being and how connected the young person feels to their own educational setting and self-view.